leotiger/wordpress-enhancements/README.md

 ### Our approach

 - Small website
-- Direct knowledge of the languages
+- Foster the own language skills
 - Manual translations

-Browsers already provide automatic translation; what is really needed is a clear way to switch languages.
+Browsers already provide automatic translation for languages not supported by our language skills; what is really needed is a clear way to switch languages.

 ### MSLS